merll/docker-map/docs/guide/containers/maps.rst

 Several practices have evolved around what should be part of a single image or separate.
 It is mainly a trade-off between simplicity and flexibility: On one hand, if one container instance encloses all necessary programs, it is easier to connect those, as they share one common file system and network.
 Beside security concerns, this can turn out to be impractical on the other hand.
-A single image has to be maintained and updated as a single image, which can become complex as well and takes more time to build.
+A single image has to be maintained and updated in this form, which can become complex as well and takes more time to build.
 In larger system landscapes monolithic images also create redundancy of systems that could otherwise be shared easily, e.g. databases.
 Separate containers for different services are usually a better choice in more complex scenarios, but also hard to manage through command-line and startup-scripts alone.